moosecles/robo-moose/README.md

 # Robo-Moose
 A fully functional Discord music bot.
+Feel free to use the code to make your own music bot.
 Simply add in the info for your Discord server, bot, and port forwarded server!

 ## To get started you will need to: